 Task 3.
 Use latest LIDAR data and other GIS data for the County, develop a GIS layer which maps all streams in Sonoma County from the top of all watersheds to the ocean or bay (from zero-order to the ocean or bay.

 Permit Sonoma is engaged as a project partner with the R3MP and SFEI to create a complete stream map of Sonoma County, including small streams with watersheds less than 500 acres.
-This mapping project was initiated in November 2023 and is expected to be completed in fall 2024.
+This mapping project was initiated in November 2023 and is expected to be completed in 2026.
+This work has been delayed in order to allow the new LIDAR datasets to become available.

 Key milestone update (include relevant metrics, if applicable)

-– Stream and Riparian Mapping Collaborative Project with Russian River Regional Monitoring Program and San Francisco Estuarine Institute Initiated in November 2023 with expected completion in fall 2024.
+– Stream and Riparian Mapping Collaborative Project with Russian River Regional Monitoring Program and San Francisco Estuarine Institute Initiated in November 2023 with expected completion in 2026.

 Coordination and partnership update